xaraya/modules/xarincludes/plugins/liststyle/readme.txt

 History
 -------

+* 2006-03-25: Version 1.1.1 released.
+  - Fixed Javascript error under IE.  Thanks to Bryan Costin for highlighting this issue.
 * 2006-03-10: Version 1.1.0 released.
   - Updated for TinyMCE plugin architecture change introduced in TinyMCE 2.0.3.
     Use ListStyle 1.0.1 if you are using a TinyMCE 2.0.0 - 2.0.2.